h-rueda/Report4s/README.md

     + `WebElement.click()`
     + `WebElement.sendKeys(CharSequence[])`

- + The stack trace of exceptions are also logged in order to facilitate the error analysis.
+ + The stack trace of exceptions are also logged in order to facilitate error analysis.

  + Different screenshot gathering modes are supported:
     + `all`     All screenshots for intercepted webdriver events.
     + `last`    The screenshot of the last step for each `@Test` annotated method.
     + `failed`  The last screenshot of each test failure.
     + `none`    Deactivation of automatic screenshot gathering.

 ## The ZIP file contents